 Most Recent State and Local Fiscal Outlook Report

-This April 2013 update to GAO's model shows that the state and local government sector continues to face near- and long-term fiscal challenges that grow over time.
-The fiscal situation of the state and local government sector has improved in the past year as the sector's tax receipts have slowly increased in conjunction with the economic recovery.
-Nonetheless, total tax receipts have only recently returned to the prerecession levels of 2007 and the sector still faces a gap between revenue and spending.
+This 2014 update to GAO's model shows that the state and local government sector continues to face long-term fiscal challenges.
+The fiscal situation of the state and local government sector has improved in the past year as the sector's tax receipts have slowly increased.
+Nonetheless, as a percentage of gross domestic product (GDP), our model suggests that at current rates total tax revenues for the sector would not return to the 2007 historical high until 2058, near the end of our simulation period.
 As we have reported in previous models, and as shown in the figure below, the sector faces long-term fiscal challenges that grow over time.

 Figure: State and Local Operating Balance Measure, as a Percentage of Gross Domestic Product (GDP)

 Notes: The operating balance is a measure of the sector's ability to cover its current expenditures out of current receipts.
-Historical data are from BEA's National Income and Product Accounts.
-Data in 2012 are GAO estimates aligned with published data where available.
-GAO's simulations are from 2013 to 2060, using many CBO projections and assumptions, particularly for the next 10 years.
-This figure is excerpted from GAO-13-546SP.
-See also: State and local governments’ fiscal outlook April 2013 charts
+Historical data for 2005 to 2013 are from BEA’s National Income and Product Accounts.
+GAO’s simulations are from 2014 to 2063, using many CBO projections and assumptions, particularly for the next 10 years.
+This figure is excerpted from GAO-15-224SP.
+See also: State and local governments’ fiscal outlook 2014 charts

 GAO's simulations show that the fiscal position of the sector will steadily decline through 2060 absent any policy changes.
 Because most state and local governments are required to balance their operating budgets, the declining fiscal conditions shown in GAO's simulations suggest the fiscal pressures the sector faces and foreshadow the extent to which these governments will need to make substantial policy changes to avoid growing fiscal imbalances.
 That is, absent any intervention or policy changes, state and local governments would face an increasing gap between receipts and expenditures in the coming years.